netzpirat/guard-cucumber/README.md

 ------

 You can report issues and feature requests to [GitHub Issues](https://github.com/netzpirat/guard-cucumber/issues).
-Try to figure out where the issue belongs to: Is it an issue with Guard itself or with a Guard implementation you're using?
+Try to figure out where the issue belongs to: Is it an issue with Guard itself or with Guard::Cucumber?
 Please don't ask question in the issue tracker, instead join us in our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).